nbulteau/mystravastats/README.md

 activities.

 Eddington number is the largest number, E, such that you have ridden at least E km on at least E days.
-MyStravaStats calculate Eddington number for rides, runs and hikes. https://en.wikipedia.org/wiki/Arthur_Eddington#Eddington_number_for_cycling
+MyStravaStats calculate Eddington number for rides, runs, inline skate and hikes. https://en.wikipedia.org/wiki/Arthur_Eddington#Eddington_number_for_cycling

 Best Cooper (12 min) : In the original form, the point of the test is to run as far as possible within 12 minutes.
 MyStravaStats look for with a 'sliding window' the best effort for the given time (12 minutes) on running activities.